The confusing legal limbo of cryptocurrency in India

 We’ve seen that other countries have banned cryptocurrencies or made the move to regulate them but the situation in India is, frankly, strange.

 It would seem the government itself is perplexed by the issue of cryptocurrencies.
-They even said last month after warning people about dealing with them that they are considering taxing them and has set up panel to decide on India’s stand on cryptocurrency.
+They even said last month after warning people about dealing with them that they are considering taxing them and has set up a panel to decide on India’s stand on cryptocurrency.
 Some banks have even taken to banning them in India.
 The Economics Times has reported that The State Bank of India, HDFC, Axis, ICICI and Yes bank have suspended accounts of Bitcoin exchanges, including accounts dealing in Zebpay, Unocoin, CoinSecure and BtcxIndia among others.

 It is unsure what the next step for digital currencies will be for the country, where the number of cryptocurrency users is relatively small.